jadessoriano/laravel-mobivate-sdk/README.md

 Mobivate::sendSingle(
     recipient: '6xxxxxxxxxxx',
-    body: 'This is a test message.'
+    body: 'This is a test message.',
-)
+    originator: '6xxxxxxxxxxx' // Optional: defaults to config value if not provided
+    reference: 'sample'        // Optional: defaults to null if not provided
+    campaignId: '1-xxx'        // Optional: defaults to null if not provided );

 ```